-Venice, Venezia, the beautiful Italian city that surpasses all expectations.
+Venice, Venezia, is a beautiful Italian city that surpasses all expectations.
 This extraordinary island city off the eastern coast of Italy deserves all the praise that it gets.
 There is truly no place like Venice.
 This is a city where you can truly get away from the hustle and bustle of real life.
 There are no roads, no cars, and no traffic.
 The island of Venice is separated by 400 canals that are connected together by bridges to make the island livable for its citizens and a dream for its visitors.
-Here you will find how to make the most of your 24 hours in Venice.
+Here you will find out how to make the most of your 24 hours in Venice.

 Besides the absolute uniqueness and beauty of the city, Venice has recently been drawing visitors from all over the world for one very scary reason: The city is going extinct.
 It is slowly sinking more every year.
 The waters have been rising around Venice over the past decades.
 The main square in Venice used to flood twice a year.
 Now it floods 60 days a year.
 In fact, when we went, the city was flooded.

 This amazing city is something that I consider a must-see, bucket list item.
 Go see it before the world makes it the next “Atlantis.”
 If you don’t believe me, look at these pictures:

 In the morning of your 24 hours in Venice:

 Everyone knows that Venice is famous for its gondolas with men in striped shirts and hats singing to you as they row you down the Grand Canal.
 However, it is not as romantic as you may think.
 The Grand Canal is like a highway for Venice.
 There are ferries, water taxis, personal boats, and gondolas all on the one canal.
 Riding in a Gondola costs roughly 120 Euros a person, and you won’t be able to get that romantic feel you hope for.